Past event:

 - SURF network: To amplify the impacts created, the project aims to establish the new transnational SURF network, to support the exchange of practical solution.
 EU-wide informal online “renovation lunches” and a conference will fill the SURF network with life to help connecting municipalities and build transnational partnerships.

-On August 31, 2023, we will kick-start our training with Module 1, which focuses on Life Cycle Assessment (LCA) and climate-friendly building materials.
-Eva-Maria Friedel, senior researcher at Bauhaus Earth (tbc), will introduce us to the life cycle assessment (LCA), a tool that allows understanding the energy use and other environmental impacts associated with all stages of a building’s life cycle: site selection, design, construction, operation and maintenance, refurbishment and renovation or demolition.
-In addition, we will hear some inspiring good practice examples of climate-friendly renovation methods (with clay, straw, hemp, paludiculture plants or circular construction/renovation) from Dr. Ipek Ölcüm, CEO Industrieverband Lehmbaustoffe e.
+To address these knowledge gaps, on August 31, 2023, we kick-started our "Circular Buildings" online training series with Module 1, which focused on LCA and climate-friendly building materials.
+Eva-Maria Friedel, senior researcher at Bauhaus Earth (tbc), introduced the training participants to the life cycle assessment, a tool that allows understanding the energy use and other environmental impacts associated with all stages of a building’s life cycle: site selection, design, construction, operation and maintenance, refurbishment and renovation or demolition.
+In addition, we heard some inspiring good practice examples of climate-friendly renovation methods (with clay, straw, hemp, paludiculture plants or circular construction/renovation) from Dr. Ipek Ölcüm, CEO Industrieverband Lehmbaustoffe e.
 V., Michael Burchert, CEO Bauwende e.V., and Dominik Campanella, CEO Concular GmbH.

 - Michael Burchert: Building and renovating with the most climate-positive techniques possible